Accenture/openathon-2019-react/README.md

     JSON Server is a Node Module that you can use to create demo rest json webservice in less than a minute.
 All you need is a JSON file for sample data. https://github.com/typicode/json-server

-    Create a `api.json` file with the next content
+    Create a `api.json` file with the next content:

 <details>
 <summary>api.json (click to expand)</summary>